Data Protection Notice

 We only process further data if you share this voluntarily.

-We do not share your information with third parties unless you consent to this.
-This does not apply to service providers who provide or maintain our IT infrastructure and who are separately obliged to maintain secrecy.
-The storage period depends on the purposes mentioned above and, if applicable, on the statutory retention periods.
+We do not share your information with third parties unless you have consented to us doing so.
+In addition, service providers who are involved in the provision or maintenance of our IT infrastructure, and hence may gain insights into your data, are separately obliged to maintain confidentiality.
+The length of time data is stored depends on the purposes mentioned above and, if applicable, on the requirements of statutory preservation periods.

 4. Rights of the persons involved